kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 This is a good approach if you don't know what may happen.
 Maybe there is a logical or technical flaw in the application code causing this trouble.
 In this case it doesn't make sense to reset the slave and start again, because this error will undoubtedly appear again and again.
 You have to inspect your application code and make sure that no database error is induced by intention or carelessness.

 But if you are sure that this doesn't happen and the error is not triggered and cannot be tackled by code, it may be a viable solution to apply brute force.
 If I understand the approach of database specialist company Percona correctly, this is what they do.
-They check at the level of the operation system if the corresponding tables are in sync, and if not, they just copy the original master table to the slave.
+They check at the level of the operation system if the corresponding tables are in sync, and if not, they copy the original master table to the slave.

 Here I don't write about fancy scenarios.
 I have experienced replication errors which obviously stem from the database engines involved and which I could not explain.
 Google of course knows about these errors.
 They are discussed in the MySQL forum, but none of these cases has found a solution.
 So there is nothing I can conclude here.
 Brute force is the only remedy.